The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Future Roadmap: The Promise of AI

 \subsection{AI in Secure IoT}

 In some research, AI has been adapted for the purpose of providing secure IoT \cite{c3, c4}.
 The authors of \cite{Future-Jour013} showed their efficient and well-developed approach for classifying risky network connections when they are no longer blacklisted or whitelisted.
 The solution was created for a variety of IoT cyber-physical and networking devices that were linked to the Internet.
-In this work, they used Recurrent Neural Network (RNN) model for IoT and networking malware threat detection.
+In this work, they used a Recurrent Neural Network (RNN) model for IoT and networking malware threat detection.
 Similarly, in \cite{Future-Jour014}, the authors introduce an improved deep-neural-network-based relay selection (DNS) strategy for monitoring and improving end-to-end throughput in wireless-powered cognitive Internet-of-Things (IoT) networks.
-In another work, \cite{Future-Jour015}, has been offered a dynamic analysis for IoT malware detection (DAIMD) to prevent IoT device damage by detecting both well-known IoT malware and novel and variant IoT malware that has grown intelligently.
+In another work, \cite{Future-Jour015}, the authors have proposed a dynamic analysis for IoT malware detection (DAIMD) to prevent IoT device damage by detecting well-known and unseen and variants IoT malware that has grown intelligently.
 Moreover, the authors in \cite{Future-Jour016} summarised the study and proposed a cross-architecture IoT malware threat hunting methodology based on advanced ensemble learning as an MTHAEL model.

-With considering Privacy-Preserving, we can mention to \cite{Future-Jour017} that it proposed an asynchronous grouped federated learning framework (PAG-FL) for IoT, which allows numerous devices and the server to train models jointly and efficiently while maintaining privacy.
+As another work focusing on privacy preservation, we can mention \cite{Future-Jour017}, where the authors have proposed an asynchronous grouped federated learning framework (PAG-FL) for IoT, which allows numerous devices and the server to train models jointly and efficiently while maintaining privacy.
 The PAG-FL framework is made up of an adaptive Rényi Differential Privacy (ARB) protocol and an asynchronous weight-based grouped update (AWGU) algorithm.
 Also, the authors \cite{Future-Jour018} suggest DRLTrack, a framework for target tracking in Edge-IoT using collaborative deep reinforcement learning (C-DRL) to achieve high quality of tracking (QoT) and resource-efficient performance.